Mirantis/mke-docs/content/docs/tutorials/k0s-single-node/k0s-single-node-scenario.md

          port: 22
          user: ubuntu #If you use Ubuntu for your VM this is the default user
     ```
-3. Edit the `apiServer` section in the configuration file (mke4.yml) and add externalAddress and sans. \
+3. Edit the `apiServer` section in the configuration file to add the `externalAddress` and `sans` parameters, which are needed to generate the correct certificate:

-   The **externalAddress** should be the public/floating IP of the node and the **sans** should contain all IP addresses you want to connect with, this is required to generate the correct certificate.
+   * `externalAddress`: The public/floating IP of the node
+   * `sans`: The IP addresses with which you want to connect,

     ```yaml
     apiServer:
       externalAddress: "<external IP of the VM>"